 DPO/TPO surgery is usually performed in young dogs less than 10 months old.
-In this surgery, the surgeon improves the function of the ball and socket joint by selectively cutting the pelvic bone and rotating the segments.
+In this surgery, the function of the ball and socket joint is improved by selectively cutting the pelvic bone and rotating the segments.

 The most effective surgical treatment for hip dysplasia in dogs is a total hip replacement.
-The surgeon replaces the entire joint with metal and plastic implants, returning hip function to a more normal range and eliminating most of the discomfort associated with hip dysplasia.
+The surgeon replaces the entire joint with metal and plastic implants.
+This returns hip function to a more normal range and eliminating most of the discomfort associated with hip dysplasia.

 Preventing Hip Dysplasia in Dogs

-As your dog grows, providing her with appropriate levels of exercise and a healthy diet will prevent obesity, which is a major contributing factor to hip dysplasia.
-Obesity also causes many other health problems in dogs, from diabetes to elbow dysplasia, so hold off on the table scraps and other fatty foods.
+As your dog grows, providing appropriate levels of exercise and a healthy diet will prevent obesity, which is a major contributing factor to hip dysplasia.
+Also, obesity causes many other health problems in dogs, so hold off on the table scraps and fatty foods.

-As a prospective purchaser of a new dog, do your research on the breed of your choice and find an AKC responsible breeder that does the appropriate health screenings for that breed, such as radiographs for hip dysplasia, elbow dysplasia, etc.
+As a prospective owner of a new dog, do your research on the breed of your choice.
+Find a responsible breeder that does the appropriate health screenings, such as radiographs for hip dysplasia and more.

 The best way that breeders can prevent hereditary hip dysplasia is to screen their breeding dogs for the disease.
 Orthopedic Foundation for Animals (OFA) health testing can help breeders determine the condition of their dogs’ hips, ensuring that they only breed dogs with hip joints rated normal grade or higher.

 Dogs with hip dysplasia often lead long, full lives, especially with treatment.
-If you think that your dog has hip dysplasia, or if your dog has recently been diagnosed with hip dysplasia, talk to your veterinarian about the treatment options and lifestyle changes you can make to keep your dog comfortable well into old age.
+If you think that your dog may be affected, talk to your veterinarian.
+Treatment options and lifestyle changes you can make to keep your dog comfortable well into old age.